patternfly/patternfly-org/README.md

 ### Live Reload Server

-A local [Gatsby](https://www.gatsbyjs.org/) development server be started with:
+A local [Gatsby](https://www.gatsbyjs.org/) development server can be started with:

     yarn start